We Won $48.5 Million in a Truck Accident Case

 In this case, we took more than 60 depositions in five different states.
 Because of Stephenson’s tireless advocacy, shortly before the trial was to commence, the defendants settled the case for $48.5 million.

 Our Indianapolis Delivery Truck Accident Attorney Can Fight for the Compensation You Deserve

 Getting compensation after a delivery truck accident requires knowledge and skill – our commercial vehicle accident law firm can help you get what you are entitled to.

 The presence of delivery trucks in our society has been increasing rapidly with our changing lifestyles, and with it has come an increase in the number of accidents that involve delivery vehicles.
 Drivers who are under pressure to make deliveries quickly to multiple addresses are more apt to cut corners and make mistakes that lead to crashes that can cause life-changing injuries and fatalities.
-Survivors of these commercial vehicle accidents often face long, painful recoveries that require expensive rehabilitation and continuing care, and medical bills mount up at a time they are unable to work; some crashes result in death.
+Survivors of these commercial vehicle accidents often face long, painful recoveries that require expensive rehabilitation and continuing care, and medical bills mount up at a time they are unable to work; In such tragic circumstances, consulting a fatal truck accident lawyer can be crucial for victims and their families to navigate the legal complexities and seek compensation.
+Unfortunately, some crashes result in death.

 How Our Delivery Truck Accident Attorneys Can Help You

 If you or a loved one has been injured or someone has died in a delivery truck accident, you may be entitled to compensation for your losses through a personal injury or wrongful death lawsuit.
 However, this is not something you should handle on your own.
 Indiana laws are complicated, and insurance companies are out for their own benefit and will try to get you to settle for as little as possible.